 4. Enter your Active Directory login credentials and Sign In.

-5. You will be asked to grant permissions to TINYpulse to the Azure AD instance.
+5. You will be asked to grant permission to TINYpulse to the Azure AD instance.
 Read the message and Accept to return back to TINYpulse.

 6. Now that you are integrated, you still have to import the Azure AD groups to TINYpulse.
 Select the group(s) from the dropdown list that you would like to sync and click Add when you are done.

-If you are new to TINYpulse and have not invited any users yet, but your account has launched, clicking Add will send invitation emails to new users immediately with their first Engage pulse survey.
-Once they get the email, employees can set their TINYpulse password and will have full access to respond to their Engage pulse survey, send Cheers, give anonymous suggestions, and more.
+If you are new to TINYpulse and have not invited any users yet, but your account has launched, clicking Add will send invitation emails to new users immediately.
+Once they get the email, employees can set their TINYpulse password and will have full access to respond to their Engage survey, send Cheers, give anonymous suggestions, and more.

 Change your update preference

-When you select AD groups to sync to TINYpulse, they will import instantly and groups will be auto-synced once per day after that at Midnight UTC.
+When you select Azure AD groups to sync to TINYpulse, they will import instantly and groups will be auto-synced once per day after that at Midnight UTC.
 (Not sure where you land by comparison?
 The World Clock can help!)

-Once you have turned on Segment and Filter Syncs, feel free to update the Segment names or change the mapping to another existing Segment.
+Once you have turned on Segment syncs, feel free to update the Segment names or change the mapping to another existing Segment.

 Frequently Asked Questions

-Will my existing users get overwritten if I import them from Active Directory?
+Will my existing users get overwritten if I import them from Azure AD?

-If the employee's email address from AD matches the one in TINYpulse then they will not be overwritten.
-They will still keep their Cheers, survey streaks, segment and filters, the only difference is their name will update if there is a mismatch between AD and TINYpulse.
-AD is considered the source so the sync will update the name in TINYpulse to match.
+If the employee's email address from Azure AD matches the one in TINYpulse then they will not be overwritten.
+They will still keep their Cheers, Pulse Streaks, and Attributes, the only difference is their name will update if there is a mismatch between Azure AD and TINYpulse.
+Azure AD is considered the source so the sync will update the name in TINYpulse to match.